-Show off your photos with wallpapers, slideshows, and more - here's how
+Show off your best photos as contact photos, wallpapers, and slideshows

 How to start a slideshow with the Photos app for iPhone and iPad

-There are actually two ways to start a slideshow in the photos app: either you can manually select the photos you want to use for a slideshow, or you can simply play the entire album.
+There are two ways to start a slideshow in the photos app: either you can manually select the images you want to use for a slideshow or play the entire album.
+After all, why not show off those photos you took with your fantastic device like the iPhone 13?

 How to start a slideshow with selected photos